 Where the exact language of the qualifying criteria for the social equity application is concerned, Cohen is right.
 Applicants must fall into just one of three parameters to qualify: 1) residing for at least 15 years between 1980 and 2010 in an economically distressed area, often called an Opportunity Zone; 2) having themselves or a parent, legal guardian, sibling, spouse, child, or minor in their guardianship been arrested for a marijuana offense, convicted of a marijuana offense, or been subject to civil asset forfeiture related to a marijuana investigation; or 3) have a household income that did not exceed 50% of the state median income.

-But Cohen, arrested with more than 40 pounds of cannabis in his position nearly 30 years ago while in college, also doesn’t think the social equity program is helping the right people the right way.
+But Cohen, arrested with more than 40 pounds of cannabis in his possession nearly 30 years ago while in college, also doesn’t think the social equity program is helping the right people the right way.

 “If two of the three [qualifying criteria] have to do with economic reasons, then how can somebody [who] qualifies under [either of] those two circumstances be able to afford the licensing at the state or local level?
 It almost seems impossible,” Cohen says.